gregorygavarian/Wordle-SQL/README.md

 	ORDER BY [Score] DESC
 ```

 The new conditions in the `WHERE` clause state that the frequency of each letter must be no more than one.
-In the `SELECT` statement, I've multiplied each occurence of a letter by its corresponding score to get a grand total score, and then I ordered the results by the grand total score, highest to lowest.
+In the `SELECT` statement, I've multiplied each occurrence of a letter by its corresponding score to get a grand total score, and then I ordered the results by the grand total score, highest to lowest.

 |Word|Score|
 |---|---|